How to implement an omnichannel strategy?

 In multichannel marketing, the customer experience remains limited to a single communication channel.
 Someone may browse products on the company’s website, make an in-store purchase, then contact customer support via phone or email.
 All of these interactions are done separately.

-But in today’s world, customers expect a single and unified experience.
-It is in such a context that omnichannel marketing appeared.
-Omnichannel marketing aims to unify all the different communication channels to create a single customer experience.
-The channels are interconnected, and information is exchanged seamlessly.
+But today, customers expect a unique and personalised experience.
+This is the context in which omnichannel marketing emerged.
+Omnichannel aims to unify all communication channels to create a single, cohesive customer experience.
+The channels are interconnected and information is exchanged seamlessly, using a phygital approach.

 Multichannel customer journey: